flarehotspot/sdk-utils/sdk/mkdocs/docs/guides/basic-routing.md

 }
 ```

-## PermitFn (optional)
+### PermitFn (optional) {#permitfn}
-This field is used to define the permissions required to access the admin route.
+This field is applicable only to admin routes.
+This function is used to validate the to access the admin route.
 The function accepts a slice of strings which contains the permissions of the account that's accessing the page.
 It's up to you to validate if the user can access the page.
 The function should return `true` if the user has the required permissions, otherwise `false`.
 ```go title="main.go"
 permit := func (perms []string) bool {
     // check if the user has the required permissions